OpenTracksApp/OpenTracks/README.md

 ### Public API

 OpenTracks includes an API for starting/stopping recording by another installed application (e.g., [Automate](https://llamalab.com/automate/), [Tasker](https://tasker.joaoapps.com), or [Easer](https://github.com/renyuneyun/Easer)).
-The API can be invoked by sending an explicit Intent to start an activity.
+The API is disabled by default to protect the user's privacy, but it can easily be enabled in the settings.
+Once enabled, the API can be invoked by sending an explicit Intent to start an activity.

 `Package`  (depends on the variant installed):
 * F-Droid: `de.dennisguse.opentracks`